kiddjsh/github.io/README.md

 # github.io
 a fullstack github pages portfolio webdesign project hosted by namecheap
 - https://www.kiddjsh.xyz
+    - There is currently a issue with the site page in Windows 11 software/hardware environments

 - Web Design Using
     - HTML